-CFO and Other Secondment Arrangements for 2022
+CFO and Other Secondment Arrangements for 2023

-Pursuant to the above UMS shared services agreement, the Company's CFO and certain other staff members are seconded to the Company by UMS on an agreed basis which is less than full-time.
-The compensation of seconded personnel, including Ms. Senez, is charged by UMS to the participating companies on an agreed level of time-spent basis.
-In addition to the cash compensation, each secondee is entitled to indirectly participate in the Company's share option plan and to be reimbursed by the Company for professional dues and education expenses.
-The current term of Ms. Senez's secondment will end on March 31, 2023, unless renewed earlier.
+Pursuant to the above UMS Shared Services Agreement, Ms. Senez and Mr. Kingsley are seconded to the Company by UMS on a part-time basis.
+The compensation of seconded personnel, including Ms. Senez and Mr. Kingsley, is charged by UMS to the participating companies on an agreed level of time-spent basis.
+In addition to the cash compensation, each secondee is entitled to indirectly participate in the Company's share option plan, once adopted, and to be reimbursed by the Company for professional dues and education expenses.

 In the event the Company terminates a secondment without just cause, there is no termination payment due unless UMS also terminates the secondee's employment agreement within 6 months.
-In such a situation, the Company would be required to reimburse UMS for its agreed share of the termination payment which is based on 12 months ("Notice Period") base secondment compensation.
+In such a situation, the Company would be required to reimburse UMS for its agreed share of the termination payment which is based on 12 months for Ms. Senez or 6 months for Mr. Kingsley ("Notice Period") base secondment compensation.
 The Company is also required to continue any benefits during the Notice Period or payment in lieu thereof.
-Any outstanding Company share options shall continue to vest and be exercisable over the Notice Period and the secondees, including Ms. Senez, will only cease to be qualified service providers for the purposes of the Company's share option plan at the end of the applicable Notice Period.
+Any outstanding Company share options shall continue to vest and be exercisable over the Notice Period and the secondees, including Ms. Senez and Mr. Kingsley, will only cease to be qualified service providers for the purposes of the Company's share option plan at the end of the applicable Notice Period.

-In the event of a change of control of the Company, followed by termination of the secondment, or resignation by any secondee, including Ms. Senez for good reason, within 12 months, the Company will pay a lump sum termination fee.
-In the case of Ms. Senez the termination fee is calculated as approximately 24 months of secondment payment made by the Company to UMS for the services of Ms. Senez.
+In the event of a change of control of the Company, followed by termination of the secondment, or resignation by any secondee, including Ms. Senez and Mr. Kingsley for good reason, within 12 months, the Company will pay a lump sum termination fee.
+In the case of Ms. Senez and Mr. Kingsley the termination fee is calculated as approximately 24 months of secondment payment made by the Company to UMS for their respective services.